list-keys

 Description

-The list-keys command lists the keys created in the current database and child databases.
+The list-keys command lists the keys created in the current database.

 Options